Jefferson-Street-Strutters/Jefferson-Street-Strutters-Website/meet-the-players.md

+---
+layout: page
+title: "Meet the Players"
+Subject: "Bios of our band members"
+path: meet-the-players
+---

 ## Les Elkins Trumpet

 Les is originally from West Virginia, growing up in Chuck Yeager's hometown.
 He played trumpet in high school marching bands and continued playing while he attended the West Virginia Institute of Technology in Montgomery, WV.
 There he also sang with the Guy Owen Baker Chorale, traveling with them to Germany, Austria, Poland, and Hungary.